-I talks about some of the great locations to visit on the way down to the cape. about 9 years ago
+I talks about some of the great locations to visit on the way down to the cape. over 9 years ago

 Cape Town certainly have a unique energy about it, and as far as scenery go it truly is blessed.
 MJW and Philip both gave some really informative suggestions, and I do like the your blog piece Philip.
 Very nice.

 Moved here in 2001 after studying in Johannesburg and traveling Europe for 2 years, and it has been an awesome change for me.

 From a local's perspective, I have posted 10 things to do in Cape Town on a blog here from:

 Come visit and have a great time! about 9 years agoAnswered by Huntley via Travellr.com

 Depends what you are after - you can lounge one one of the fabulous beaches on the Atlantic seaboard, go surfing, clime a mountain, eat in great restaurants etc etc.

 You can see reviews of things to do with kids here:

 and reviews on all the key attractions here